Montreal Cognitive Assessment: In American politics

 According to Jackson and Barbabella, Trump scored a 30 out of 30 score on both assessments.
 Trump's repeated use of the phrase "Person, woman, man, camera, TV" while describing the test became an Internet meme and went viral on social media platforms.
-Some critics have argued that Trump has distorted or misrepresented the nature of the test.
+Trump has been criticized for distorting or misrepresenting the nature of the test, suggesting that it is an IQ test rather than a screen for severe cognitive impairment.

 In 2023, presidential candidate Nikki Haley campaigned for the 2024 Republican nomination, partially on a platform plank that would have required all politicians aged 75 or older take the MoCA.
 This proposal would have required both President Biden and President Trump, but not Haley, take the MoCA.

 U.S. President Joe Biden declined to take the MoCA during his presidency, stating that he has "a cognitive test every single day" in performing his presidential duties.
 This decision earned Biden some criticism, amid concerns about his age and health, including from Jeffrey Kuhlman, who served as White House Physician under President Barack Obama.